adammwilson/SpatialAnalysisTutorials/poisson_regression/poisson_regression.md

 ### Disadvantages of glm()
 - Not very flexible.
 - It is tricky to pull out prediction intervals.
-In my case I could use some combination of bootstrap and ```qpois()```, but it would get quite messy in any case.
+In this case we could use some combination of bootstrap and ```qpois()```, but it would get quite messy in any case.

 -------